KjellKod/g3log/README.markdown

 ## Testing

 By default, tests will not be built.
 To enable unit testing, you should turn on `ADD_G3LOG_UNIT_TEST`.
-Besides, you should uncompress `g3log/3rdParty/gtest/gtest-1.7.0.zip`(We talked about it in the `Configuring` section).

 Suppose the build process has completed, then you can run the tests with:
 ```